How To Optimise Header Tags for SEO

 Unlike the H1 tag, there is no fixed limit to the number of H3 tags on one page.
 While you can have as many H3 tags as you want, don’t fill your content with them.
 The idea is to present your web store visitor with a great on-page user experience and keep them on the page longer.

-The best practice is each one of your H2 tags can have multiple H3 tags.
+The best practice is each one of your H2 tags can have multiple multiple, nested H3 tags.
 Ensure that you have the header tags in sequence – for instance, h1, h2, h3, h4 and so on.
 Make certain you don’t skip the h3 tags entirely – for instance, h1, h2 and h4.

 H4, H5, H6 frequency